The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

           are unique to your business.
 Trademark registration is therefore an invaluable asset and essential marketing tool for your business and should not be overlooked.​</p>
-      - question: Why register a trademark?
+      - question: Why register a trademark in Australia and globally?
         answer: >-
           <p>A registered trademark is the only way to gain exclusive rights to
           use the name or logo.
 Company, business and domain name registrations